 2️.
 "I'm worried I'll miss out on stuff"

-Ensure work progress and socials are documented on Slack, so that everything can be caught up on quickly and easily when the person returns.
+Ensure work progress and socials are documented, so that everything can be caught up on quickly and easily when the person returns.
 At Spill, we ask teammates to make a daily 3-minute Loom video while someone is off work so that they can easily catch up before their first day back.
 The person’s manager should also offer to check in a couple of times during their time off, and reassure them that they aren’t missing out on too much.

 3️.
 "I'm worried I'll create more workload and stress for my colleagues"